tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Training vs Testing.md

 ![flow](/assets/img/learning_flow.png)

 In the above flow, we need that the training dataset and the test dataset all obey the same population distribution, this is the fundamental reason why machine can learn.
 Also, we require that the training dataset is relatively large and the number of hypothesis is reasonably bounded.
 Therefore, according to the Hoeffding inequality, we can show that our algorithm can be generalized well.
-With good training, we can therefore get our final model $$ g \cong f$$,  the latter being our noisy target.
+With good training, we can therefore get our final model $$ g \approx f$$,  the latter being our noisy target.